llvm/llvm-project/llvm/docs/GlobalISel/GenericOpcode.rst

 The type of the operand must be equal to the vector element type.
 Arithmetic is performed modulo the bitwidth of the element.
 The step must be > 0.
 Otherwise the vector is zero.
-The canonical is splat vector of zeros.
+The canonical representation is a splat vector of zeros.

 .. code-block::